alsarins/aws_s3/s3proxy/README.md

 - fix some potential issues
 - make some parameters configurable in config file, i.e. region for bucket, http/https scheme for s3 server
 - add Dockerfile for containerization
-- add support for legacy ASW Signature V2
+- add support for legacy AWS Signature V2
 - test with Amazon S3
 - add support for chunked encoding